 This event supports the mission of the Processing Foundation: to promote software literacy within the visual arts, and visual literacy within technology-related fields — and to make these fields accessible to diverse communities.
 Our goal is to empower people of all interests and backgrounds to learn how to program and make creative work with code, especially those who might not otherwise have access to these tools and resources.

-Whether you’re a student, arts educator, and/or a professional software developer, Processing Community Day @ Pittsburgh has events suitable for all levels of experience:
+All PCDPGH events are FREE with registration, and open to the public.
+Whether you’re a student, arts educator, and/or a professional software developer, Processing Community Day @ Pittsburgh has events suitable for all levels of experience.

 PCDPGH is organized by the University of Pittsburgh’s Department of Studio Arts, with additional support from the Frank-Ratchye STUDIO for Creative Inquiry at Carnegie Mellon University.
 Our event is affiliated with Processing Community Day @ Worldwide, a series of events taking place in more than 100 cities around the globe.